brandonvernon/pax/README.md

 # pax

 Pax is latin for Peace.
-Pax is a one-page web application developed to relieve stress and foster creativity while working.
+Pax is a one page web application using HTML, Sass, and JavaScript.
+Pax was developed to relieve stress and foster creativity while working.